-The tables below show the H-GAC safety performance measure targets and the actuals or observed performance totals, based on data as of January 2022.
-The second table provides background on the calculations of the H-GAC 2022 safety performance measure targets.
+The tables below show the H-GAC safety performance measure targets and the actuals or observed performance totals, based on data as of January 2023.
+The second table provides background on the calculations of the H-GAC 2023 safety performance measure targets.
 The third table shows the State's safety performance measure targets for reference.
+The State's 2023 targets will be published in the Texas Strategic Highway Safety Plan in late 2023.